VillaErnest/manim-natural-log-int/README.md

 $\int_{1}^{e} ln(x) dx = 1$

-We can see that the area is 1 sq. units.
-But the first bounded area is negative.
+We calculated the area of 1 sq. units and the first bounded area is negative.
 We can substitue back our answer to the equation we wrote to prove the equality.

 $\int_{1}^{e} ln(x) dx = -\int_{0}^{1} ln(x) dx$
 $1 = -(-1)$